Onna-no-hito/ofBook/11_sound/chapter.md

 ...you'll introduce a bit of unique character to each instance of the sound.

-One other big feature of ofSoundPlayer is easy spectrum access.
-On the desktop platforms, you can make use of ofSoundGetSpectrum() to get the *frequency domain* representation of the sound coming from all of the currently active ofSoundPlayers in your app.
+One other big feature of 'ofSoundPlayer' is easy spectrum access.
+On the desktop platforms, you can make use of 'ofSoundGetSpectrum()' to get the *frequency domain* representation of the sound coming from all of the currently active ofSoundPlayers in your app.
 An explanation of the frequency domain is coming a little later in this chapter, but running the openFrameworks *soundPlayerFFTExample* will give you the gist.

-Ultimately, ofSoundPlayer is a tradeoff between ease-of-use and control.
+Ultimately, 'ofSoundPlayer' is a tradeoff between ease-of-use and control.
 You get access to multiplay and pitch-shifted playback but you don't get extremely precise control or access to the individual samples in the sound file.
-For this level of control, ofSoundStream is the tool for the job.
+For this level of control, 'ofSoundStream' is the tool for the job.

 ## Getting Started With the Sound Stream